-- •Problem: Write a program that will execute a game: - The program will randomly generate a number between one and ten. - The player will be prompted to enter their guess. - The program will continue the game until the player indicates that they no longer want to continue. - The name of the full online program is: "guessingGame.py"
+- Problem: Write a program that will execute a game: - The program will randomly generate a number between one and ten. - Players will be prompted to enter their guess. - The program will continue the game until players indicate that they no longer want to continue. - Program name: guessingGame.py